USRSE/rse-escience-2022/pages/call.md

 - The RSE perspective on an eScience contribution
 - The non-RSE perspective of collaboration with RSEs in eScience efforts

-For those who choose to submit in lieu of the official process, we will ask the authors of accepted submissions to self-publish (after revisions, if applicable) to an archival repository (e.g., Zenodo, arxiv).
+For those who choose to submit short papers and/or abstracts, we will ask the authors of accepted submissions to self-publish (after revisions, if applicable) to an archival repository (e.g., Zenodo, arxiv).
 Our website will then provide links to the self-published documents.